Driving in Europe after Brexit: what do I need and have the rules changed?

 What happens if you have an accident?

-Up until now, your insurance company would deal with the other party if you have an accident in Europe - and if they wouldn’t, you could go to the Motor Insurers’ Bureau (MIB) and they’d sort it out.
+While the UK was an EU member state, your insurance company would deal with the other party if you have an accident in Europe - and if they wouldn’t, you could go to the Motor Insurers’ Bureau (MIB) and they’d sort it out.

 GB stickers and correct number plates